chaitannyanaidu/Next-Word-Prediction/README.md

-Here's a breakdown of the algorithm for using bidirectional LSTM in next word prediction:
-1. Data Preprocessing:
+# 1. Data Preprocessing

--	Tokenization: Split text into individual words (tokens).
+- Tokenization: Split the input text into individual words (tokens).

--	Vocabulary Creation: Build a vocabulary of unique words and assign each word a numerical ID.
+- Vocabulary Creation: Build a vocabulary of unique words and assign a numerical ID to each word.

--	Text Vectorization: Transform text into numerical sequences using word IDs.
+- Text Vectorization: Convert text into numerical sequences using word IDs.

--	Padding: Ensure sequences have equal length by adding padding tokens (usually zeros).
+- Padding: Ensure all sequences have equal length by adding padding tokens (usually zeros).

-2. Model Architecture:
+## 2. Model Architecture

-●Bidirectional LSTM Layer:
+### Bidirectional LSTM Layer

 - Processes input sequences in both forward and backward directions.
 - Each direction has its own LSTM layer.
 - Captures contextual information from both past and future words.

-●	Concatenation Layer:
+### Concatenation Layer

 - Combines outputs from forward and backward LSTM layers.
 - Creates a more comprehensive representation of the sentence.

-●	Dense Output Layer:
+### Dense Output Layer

--	Applies a final transformation to map the concatenated output to the vocabulary size.
+- Maps the concatenated output to the size of the vocabulary.

--	Produces a probability distribution over possible next words.
+- Produces a probability distribution over the possible next words.

-4. Model Training:
+## 3. Model Training

-●	Input: Sequences of words, where the last word is masked (target to predict).
+- Input: Sequences of words, where the last word is masked as the target for prediction.

-●	Forward Pass:
+### Forward Pass

--	Bidirectional LSTM processes the sequence in both directions.
+- The Bidirectional LSTM processes the sequence in both directions.

--	Concatenated output is fed to the dense output layer.
+- The concatenated output is fed to the dense layer for prediction.

-●	Loss Calculation:
+### Loss Calculation

--	Compare predicted probabilities with actual next word using a loss function (e.g., categorical cross-entropy).
+- The model compares the predicted probabilities with the actual next word using a loss function (e.g., categorical cross-entropy).

-●	Backpropagation:
+### Backpropagation

--	Adjust model weights to minimize the loss.
+- Adjusts the model weights to minimize the prediction error.

-6. Prediction:
+## 4. Prediction

-●	Input: A partial sentence (sequence of words).
+- Input: A partial sentence (sequence of words).

-●	Forward Pass:
+### Forward Pass

--	Model processes the input sequence.
+- The model processes the input sequence to predict the next word.

+### Output

-●	Output: Probability distribution over possible next words.
+- Produces a probability distribution over the possible next words.

-●	Selection:
+### Word Selection

--	Choose the word with the highest probability or sample from the distribution.
+- Select the word with the highest probability or sample from the distribution.

+## Key Points

-●	Bidirectional LSTMs capture both past and future context for more accurate predictions.
+- Bidirectional LSTM: Captures both past and future context, improving prediction accuracy.

-●	Training involves iteratively adjusting weights to minimize prediction errors.
+- Training: Involves iteratively adjusting model weights to minimize prediction errors.

-●	Prediction involves generating a probability distribution over possible next words.
+- Prediction: Generates a probability distribution over possible next words based on input sequences.